Fused deposition modeling (FDM) 3D printers are everywhere – from the home to the office, from the classroom to the workshop!

 As evidenced by this article, plastic tends to dominate 3D printing as the primary print material.
 We’ve explored some other options already, and here’s one more to add to the list: ceramic.
 More specifically, clay ceramic.

 Basically, ceramic (or pottery) is produced through the baking of a raw substance, clay being the most commonly used.
 Food-safe, recyclable, and water-tight, ceramic is a great material to use for cups, plates, statues, or figurines.

 Unfortunately, printing a “green object” – the clay version of a design which must then be baked in a kiln, requires a special kind of 3D printer.
 Several of these printers exist on the market today, but if these devices fall outside your price range, consider instead one of the several online printing services.
-For more information on these services, or DIY ceramic printing, check out another one of our articles, Ceramic 3D Printing - The Essential Guide.
+For more information on these services, or DIY ceramic printing, check out another one of our articles, Ceramic 3D Printer Guide 2018 - All About Ceramic 3D Printing.